Minimum Bottom Line Profit Should Average 9.4%!

 In one particular incident, the trim carpenter called me up and said that the contractor had not paid in two weeks and he was about 2/3rd’s done (a really nice custom home with lots of trim work and custom railings).
 Based on our cash situation I knew we would not receive a draw from the house for another two weeks.
 So I negotiated with him to pay him a few thousand now and the balance once the draw was complete.
 He agreed.

 Evaluate your cash needs (outflows) against available sources to determine amounts needed in the upcoming week, several weeks and steps you may need to take to expedite receipt of cash.
 This is where the next set of reports comes in handy.
-The project summation reports is the third article in this series and you may want to read them by going here (Expected release date of July 1, 2015).
+The project summation reports is the third article in this series.

 The Whole Picture